-In 2011 the supreme court in Aruna Shanbaug versus Union of India case, laid down guidelines to process pleas for passive euthanasia.
+In 2011 the supreme court in Aruna Shanbaug versus Union of India case laid down guidelines to process pleas for passive euthanasia.
 It said till Parliament works out legislation, the procedures laid down by the guidelines should be followed.
-It also spelt out differences between active and passive euthanasia.
+It also spelled out differences between active and passive euthanasia.

 In 2012, The Law Commissions 241st report again proposed making legislation on passive euthanasia and prepared a draft bill called the Medical Treatment of Terminally Ill Patients (protection of patients and medical practitioners) Bill.
 Bill deals with passive euthanasia and living will.
 It doesn’t recommend active euthanasia

-In 2016, Health ministry uploads the draft bill for public opinion -The Medical Treatment of Terminally Ill Patients (Protection of Patients and Medical Practitioners) Bill and wants people to give their views, so that it can take a decision to enact/not to enact a law on passive euthanasia.
+In 2016, the Health ministry uploads the draft bill for public opinion -The Medical Treatment of Terminally Ill Patients (Protection of Patients and Medical Practitioners) Bill and wants people to give their views so that it can take a decision to enact/not to enact a law on passive euthanasia.